The Gm chord on the guitar

 [rcb-consent type=”change” tag=”link” text=”Change privacy settings”]

-The only song I can think of that has a Gm shape in it is All My Life by Foo Fighters.
+The only song I can think of that actually includes a Gm shape is All My Life by Foo Fighters.

-But I didn’t discover the Gm chord through either of these songs, I found it through understanding the CAGED system.
+But my introduction to the Gm chord didn’t come from either of these songs—it came from learning the CAGED system.

 The Gm chord in the open-position and as a CAGED barre shape.